tensorpix/benchmarking-cv-models/README.md

 - Benchmark various CV architectures
 - See how efficient are multi-GPU setups for a specific GPU
 - Test how much you gain in training speed when using Mixed-precision
+- Stress test the GPU(s) at near 100% utilization
 - Make pizzas (not tested)

 ## 📖 How to benchmark